murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 01.md

 The subject cannot see or access the data
 How can we achieve data hiding?
 1. Keep a db from being accessed by unauthorised persons
-2. Prevent app from accessing HW
+2. Prevent/limiting   app from accessing HW

 An example of data hiding: Stenography
 Example: Multilevel secure system.
 There are multiple processes running across the different levels of the system.
 With data hiding, a sec analyst can ensure that the processes at one level cannot access data existing at a different system level.How can we achieve this?
 Place the data objects in security containers that is different form the subject objects.